-Far from denying that it was his practice to work on the Sabbath, Jesus mounted a spirited defence of his actions.
-He cited instances from the Old Testament when Sabbath laws were broken with impunity.
-He exposed his accusers’ hypocrisy: they would help an animal on the Sabbath, but deny healing to a child of God on the same day.
-It is lawful, he insisted, to do good on the Sabbath.
-‘My Father is always at his work to this very day, and I too am working.’
+Far from denying that it was His practice to work on the Sabbath, Jesus mounted a spirited defence of His actions.
+He cited instances from the Old Testament when Sabbath laws were broken with impunity (Matthew 12:3-5).
+He exposed His accusers’ hypocrisy: they would help an animal on the Sabbath, but deny healing to a child of God on the same day (Matthew 12:11-12; Luke 13:15-16; 14:5).
+It is lawful, He insisted, to do good on the Sabbath (Matthew 12:12; Mark 3:4; Luke 6:9).
+‘My Father is always at His work to this very day, and I too am working’ (John 5:18).

 Lord of the Sabbath

-Jesus boldly proclaimed himself to be ‘Lord of the Sabbath’: he had divine authority over the seventh day.
+Jesus boldly proclaimed Himself to be ‘Lord of the Sabbath’ (Matthew 12:8): He had divine authority over the seventh day.
 His words and deeds testified that the commandment to not do any work on the Sabbath had never been mandatory for anyone who was obedient to God in spirit.
-‘The Sabbath was made for man, not man for the Sabbath.’
+‘The Sabbath was made for man, not man for the Sabbath’ (Mark 2:27).

-God once said of the Israelites who had continually rebelled against him and refused to know his ways, ‘They shall never enter my rest.’
-He was hinting at something really significant about himself: his rest is much more profound than a weekly religious observance; it is an enduring reality that can be entered and lived in, much like a home.
+God once said of the Israelites who had continually rebelled against Him and refused to know His ways, ‘They shall never enter My rest’ (Psalm 95:11, quoted by a New Testament author in Hebrews 3:11; 4:3,5).
+He was hinting at something really significant about Himself: His rest is much more profound than a weekly religious observance; it is an enduring reality that can be entered and lived in, much like a home.
 We don’t enter our home only one day per week; we inhabit it continually.
 It is the place where we are most at rest because within it we are safe, secure, among loved ones, and free to be vulnerable.
 Our home is life-giving: within it we revitalise so that we can engage in our work with vigour.
-In the same way, God wants to be our home; he wants us to be in him and to find and know his rest.
-God’s rest isn’t just one-day-per-week; it always endures because he always endures; he rested on the seventh day as a sign of who he is eternally.5 He is the everlasting Safe Haven in whom exists no fear, no insecurity, no anxious striving—only perfect rest.
+In the same way, God wants to be our home; He wants us to be in Him and to find and know His rest.
+God’s rest isn’t just one-day-per-week; it always endures because He always endures; He rested on the seventh day as a sign of who He is eternally.6 He is the everlasting Safe Haven in whom exists no fear, no insecurity, no anxious striving—only perfect rest.

 Rest for our souls